In this article:

 Coffee shops are like any other business in terms of the data they produce.

-Every sale, every table, social media post, and online order alone will generate a substantial amount of data in which insights can be garnered.
+Every sale, table, social media post, and online order alone will generate substantial data in which insights can be garnered.

-At this point, the data is raw and unrefined; it's not able to highlight anomalies or opportunities, and it's not yet at a stage where an owner can make any informed decisions.
+At this point, the data is raw and unrefined; it cannot highlight anomalies or opportunities, and it is not yet at a stage where an owner can make any informed decisions.

 This is where Key Performance Indicators help bridge the gap between raw and valuable.